GraceOyiza/Capstone-project/README.md

 ### Setup

 ## Prerequisites
--GIT
+- GIT

--BROWSER
+- BROWSER

 ## Setup
--Clone this repo
+- Clone this repo

--cd into the cloned repo
+- cd into the cloned repo

--Open the index.html file with any browser of your choice
+- Open the index.html file with any browser of your choice

 ### Linters